 Avoid Rush Hour in the Big Cities

-You will be traveling through several big cities on your San Antonio road trip, so try your hardest to avoid hitting rush hour in any of them.
-These include Dallas, Austin, Waco, and San Antonio.
+On your San Antonio road trip, you will pass through several big cities, so try your hardest to avoid hitting rush hour in any of them.

 Plan Your Meal Stops

-I know this sounds silly, but try to plan your meal stops in advance.
-This will not only help ensure that you enjoy your meals, but will also allow for some time to break up the monotony of being on the road.
+This will not only help ensure that you enjoy your meals but also allow you to take some time to break up the monotony of being on the road.

-There are several great places along this route to consider.
 We generally like to stop in Waco or in/close to Austin.

 Don’t Underestimate the Toll Road

-Granted, you have to pay and you might miss some of the stops we mentioned, but paying the tolls may well be worth it to avoid the stress.
+Granted, you have to pay, and you might miss some of the stops we mentioned, but paying the tolls may well be worth it to avoid the stress.

 Take the Scenic Route